pektin/jam/compiler/jam/README.md

 Jam is a frontend compiler implementation that compiles to the lekvar format.
 Jam has a similar syntax to Python and Ruby with the aim to be readable and expressive.

 The implementation is split between a lexer, that splits the input source into tokens, and a parser, which converts the tokens to lekvar.
+The lexer works with a single character lookahead, while the parser works with an arbitrary lookahead.